Richard Sapper: Life and career

 (no longer in production), a lightweight bicycle designed with aircraft technology to achieve the required strength and speed acceleration, which can fold as quickly and simply as an umbrella and easily fit into a car trunk.

 Sapper's clients included Alessi, Artemide, B&B Italia, Castelli, Heuer, IBM, Kartell, Knoll International, Lenovo, Lorenz, Magis, Molteni, Unifor, and Pirelli.

-Sapper taught and lectured at Yale University, the Kunstakademie Stuttgart, the University of Beijing, the Royal College of Art in London, the Domus Academy in Milan, the University of Buenos Aires, and the Hochschule fuer Angewandte Kunst in Vienna.
+Sapper taught and lectured at Yale University, the Kunstakademie Stuttgart, Peking University, the Royal College of Art in London, the Domus Academy in Milan, the University of Buenos Aires, and the University of Applied Arts Vienna.

 Sapper was made an Honorary Royal Designer for Industry by the Royal Society of Arts in the United Kingdom in 1988, and he was a Member of the Academy of Arts in Germany.
-The German Design Council awarded Sapper a lifetime achievement award for his design work in 2009 and he was bestowed an Honorary Doctorate (honoris causa) from the University of North Carolina in 2010.
+The German Design Council awarded Sapper a lifetime achievement award for his design work in 2009, and he was bestowed an Honorary Doctorate (honoris causa) from the University of North Carolina in 2010.
 In 2012, Sapper received the Cross of Merit (Verdienstkreuz) of the Order of Merit from the President of the Federal Republic of Germany.

-Sapper died on 31 December 2015, at the age of 83.
+Sapper died on 31 December 2015 at the age of 83.